OGRECave/blender2ogre/README.md

  - Option to be able to merge imported submeshes or keep them separate
  - Parsing/Conversion of materials into Blender (not great, but most matching properties have been considered)
  - Importing of Poses
- - Importing of Skeletons work for the most part, but Ogre skeletons conventions are not like Blenders (see: [How to get bone's vector and bone's length?](https://forums.ogre3d.org/viewtopic.php?t=49689))
+ - Importing of Skeletons works for the most part, but Ogre skeletons conventions are not like Blenders (see: [How to get bone's vector and bone's length?](https://forums.ogre3d.org/viewtopic.php?t=49689))
- - Importing of Animations work, but depend on the skeleton which sometimes doesn't get correctly imported
+ - Importing of Animations work, but depends on the skeleton which sometimes doesn't get correctly imported

 > **NOTE:** Orientation of the imported mesh is assumed to be `xz-y` (Ogre default), the `blender2ogre` Axis Swapping option does not work for the importing process.